msfern/emojo/README.md

 An **emoji** search application made with the goal to practice API calls and async/await.

+Todo:
+- Add confirmation that emoji has been copied.
+- Add transitions.
+- Performance is not good at the moment.
+- Mobile version is broken.

 <!-- - **Typescript.** So useful yet it never really interested me until a while ago.
 - **Local Storage saving.** Let's keep them stored data coming.
 - **Transitions.** Making things pretty since (insert year here).